Dillon-TUGH/Dillon-Willis---Final-Intro-to-Python-Project/status.md

 #### What problems, if any, have you encountered?

 - One problem I've ran into so far is I can't seem find a way to install numpy onto vscode, which is a crucial part of my project.
 If I'm not able to find a way to install, I'll have to find an alternative work around for my project.

+- UPDATE - I have solved the problem regarding numpy.
+I ran into an issue due to applying pip and not pip3 when trying to install numpy